algoldst/thesis/index.md

 _The diff pair with 5mV at the input gives half the current we might expect. [[Falstad]](https://tinyurl.com/2e5tax5f)_

 The easy way out is to say, "The interaction of the two amplifiers causes input signal changes to have half the total effect as they would in a single common-emitter amplifier."
 This is true, but why?
-Let's start by stating what we _do_ understand. ^[audiophool-diff-amp]
+Let's start by stating what we _do_ understand. [^audiophool-diff-amp]

 While the current-setting resistor, $R_{tail}$, is not ideal, it is good enough to trust the total current draw is still ≈ 2mA.
 A 0.1mA change in current would require greater than 50mV change in the emitter node voltage, and this seems unlikely.
 (One of the bases is tied to 0V GND, so this would cause more than _two_ 18mV jumps in $V_{be}$ — meaning the current would need to change by more than a factor of 4!)
 Therefore (even if it weren't indicated by the ammeters) we can still safely assume that this circuit is drawing 2mA in total.